snowflakedb/snowflake-cli-templates/data_project/README.md

     DEFINE TABLE db2.sch2.tb2 (col_3 integer, col_4 varchar);
 ```

-### 3. Create Project
+### 3. Create the Project

-Once the entity definitions included in definition files are ready to be applied to your infrastructure,
+After entity definitions included in definition files are ready to be applied to your infrastructure,
-it's required to create a `PROJECT` entity with a new `VERSION` from your local files.
+you must create a `PROJECT` entity with a new `VERSION` from your local files.
 You can perform this
 operation by executing the command below:

 ```bash